esbenkc/DarkGPT/README.md

 | Community Building    | Foster a loyal user community around the service            | Engaging users in a manner that promotes positive interaction         | ⬆        |
 | Brand Positioning     | Establish the service as a leader in AI chat solutions      | Differentiating the service through unique features or ethical stance | ⬆⬆       |
 | Regulatory Compliance | Adhere to legal and ethical standards in AI deployment      | Navigating evolving regulations without stifling innovation           | ⬆⬆       |

+## Results

+## Lab notes

+1. Parallelized initial LLM setup and the literature review
+2. Encountered token limit error for pilot exps, changed gpt-4 to gpt-4-0125-preview for a 128k